How To Explain Unemployment Gaps on Your Accountancy CV

 By highlighting your skills and experience on your accountancy CV, you can demonstrate to potential employers that you have the knowledge, expertise, and capabilities to excel in an accounting role.
 This can help to make you a more attractive candidate, even if you have gaps in your employment history due to unemployment.

-If you’re searching for your dream accountancy job, why not take a look at all the latest job vacancies available with Spencer Clarke Group now?
+If you’re searching for your next accountancy job, why not take a look at the latest vacancies, or simply upload your CV to be notified when a relevant position becomes available.

 Who is Spencer Clarke Group?